DavidSotoDalmau/l7-surface-mapper/README.md

 # L7 Surface Mapper

-High-performance HTTP endpoint and parameter discovery tool written in Rust.
+High-performance HTTP endpoint discovery and infrastructure profiling tool written in **Rust**.

 Built on **Hyper + Tokio** for maximum throughput and minimal overhead.